code-gorilla-au/squire/README.md

 # squire

+NOTE: This is no longer in active development, [watchtowner](https://github.com/code-gorilla-au/watchtower) is the replacement.

 Your most trusted local assistant.
 Squire's aim is to provide a focused, product view of your GitHub organisation.

 | Feature           | Description                                                                                            |